keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 ## Tips and Tricks (aka How to Avoid Gotchas)

 1. Sign every commit! `git commit -sm "message"`
+1. Always run `cd docs` then `make markdownlint` to show issues.
-1. If your PR has one commit, make it semantic (and all lowercase) according to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard: `git commit -sm "docs: i did something"`
+1. If your PR has one commit, make it semantic.
+Make it all lowercase.
+Make the commit message conform to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard:

+`git commit -sm "docs: i did something"`

 1. PRs with a single commit are very strictly checked for the above conventional commit messages.
 PRs with multiple commits are less strict as they use the pull request title instead.